broadinstitute/gatk-sv/README.md

 * B-allele fraction (BAF) file

 #### <a name="sample-exclusion">Sample Exclusion</a>
-We recommend filtering out samples with a high percentage of improperly paired reads (>10% or an outlier for your data) as technical outliers.
-A high percentage of improperly paired reads may indicate issues with library prep, degradation, or contamination, and these samples have been observed to have longer runtimes and higher compute costs for `GatherSampleEvidence`.
+We recommend filtering out samples with a high percentage of improperly paired reads (>10% or an outlier for your data) as technical outliers prior to running `GatherSampleEvidence`.
+A high percentage of improperly paired reads may indicate issues with library prep, degradation, or contamination.
+Artifactual improperly paired reads could cause incorrect SV calls, and these samples have been observed to have longer runtimes and higher compute costs for `GatherSampleEvidence`.

 ## <a name="evidence-qc">EvidenceQC</a>
 *Formerly Module00b*